 The student will discuss his or her development as a clinician and goals for internship, using the APPI essays and annual self-evaluation as the basis for their presentation.
-This a discussion, not a formal presentation (not powerpoint or handouts), but students can bring notes or aides if they would like.
+This a discussion, not a formal presentation (no Powerpoint or handouts), but students can bring notes or aides if they would like.
 The committee will ask questions and discuss with students their development at the readiness for internship stage.

 Students should be ready to answer questions about their essays, development, and clinical experiences.
 For example, they may be asked to describe their strengths and weaknesses at this point in their training.
 Meetings are scheduled for 45 minutes on a preselected date and students will need to sign up for the meeting time with the PsyD Academic Services Manager.
-These meetings are also a partial preparation for internship and early career interviews so interview-ready attire and grooming is expected.
+These meetings are also a partial preparation for internship and early career interviews, so interview-ready attire and grooming is expected.
 You should expect that your self-presentation will be commented on with an eye towards professional self-presentation in internship and early career interview scenarios.

 In light of internship-readiness Unacceptable, Pass with Pass Pass with

 in need of comments excellence

 remediation

 Reflection on Growth as a Clinical P sychologist in tra aining

 Clear & honest self-reflection

 Communicates assurance in

 personal style and abilities with

 an openness towards continued

 learning

 Demonstrates adequate

 emotional maturity, stability and

 professional conduct

 Overall Self-Presentation Quality

+Overai Sen-Presentation Quality

-Pass Fail Attempt # 1 2 3
+Pass Fail Attempt # 1 2 3 4

-Faculty Signatures:
+Faculty: Signatures:

-Remediation Requirements if needed:
+Remedia ation Requirements if need led:

-Comments to the Student from the Committee:
+Comme nts to the Student from the e Committee: